 “Okay, okay, I give.
 I’ll go to the summer tryouts.
 But no dragging, please.
 Let me know when they’re going to be held, okay?”

 “Okay, will do.
-Let’s exchange cell and IM numbers so I can bug you about the schedule.”
+Let’s exchange cell numbers so I can text you and bug you about the schedule.”
 So that’s what we did.

 “How do you like the idea of moving to Davis?”